Elevation: 8,310 ft

-Jughandle is found on page 114.
-Michael Stoger and his climbing partners put up many new routes on this peak’s north face between 2002 and 2004.
-Thanks to Mike these routes are documented below.
+Climbing and access information for this peak is on Page 114 of the book.
+Michael Stoger and his climbing partners put up many new routes on this peak’s North Face between 2002 and 2004.
+Thanks to Mike, these routes are documented below.

 1) North Face Routes,